kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Conclusion
 ----------
+And that's it - you've written your very first distributed application in Kurtosis!

+Let's review.
 In this tutorial you have:

 - Started a Postgres database
 - Seeded it by importing a third-party Starlark package